virenukey/restfulApiTest/README.md

 Example Test case
 =================
-Please refer following example test case to write GET request test in this framework -exampleTest.py
+Please refer following example test case to write GET request test in this framework
+- exampleTest.py

 Run a test
 ==========
 Individual test case can be run using command:
-- nosetests –v testcase2.py
+- nosetests –v exampleTest.py

 Similarly test suites can be run smilarly from testSuits folder

 Limitations
 =============
 1. Parses only json type response
-2. Need to incorporate REST PUT and DELETE methods
+2. Need to incorporate REST DELETE methods

 Enhancements
 =============